Pixsky8/blindtest/README.md

 [`run.sh`](run.sh) will start the dockers and link them if you used the automatic setup.

+### Mounting a folder for the music

+You can also give a path to the script.
+If you do so, it will be mounted on /data of the docker.

+It is useful if you want to use your own music.

 ## Updating

 [`update.sh`](update.sh) will update the dockers and the web client.